nottrobin/robinwinslow.uk/_posts/2012-07-17-installing-vagrant-on-centos-the-more-reliable-way.md

 /opt/vagrant/bin/../embedded/bin/ruby: /lib64/libc.so.6: version `GLIBC_2.6' not found (required by /opt/vagrant/embedded/bin/../lib/libruby.so.1.9)
 ```

 I [asked the internet](https://www.google.co.uk/search?sugexp=chrome,mod=9&amp;sourceid=chrome&amp;ie=UTF-8&amp;q=install+vagrant+on+centos) how to install Vagrant on CentOS but it wasn't very helpful.
-Eventually I found a blog post on <a href="http://www.dejonghenico.be/unix/setup-vagrant-and-small-quick-start">how to setup Vagrant on Ubuntu</a> which gave me my answer, so I thought I'd share it with you.
+Eventually I found a blog post on [how to setup Vagrant on Ubuntu](http://www.dejonghenico.be/blog/detail/setup-vagrant-and-a-small-quick-start) which gave me my answer, so I thought I'd share it with you.

-<a id="solution"></a>
 The solution
 ===